Overview

 Blended Rates Explained

-AWS uses blended rates to simplify billing when multiple pricing models are applied.
-This is particularly helpful for services like EC2, RDS, ElastiCache, and Redshift.
-AWS blends the cost of multiple services and shows a single effective rate per hour in the Cost and Usage Report or AWS Cost Explorer.
+AWS employs blended rates to streamline billing to TDS when various pricing models are utilized.
+This is especially beneficial for services such as EC2, RDS, ElastiCache, and Redshift.
+AWS combines the costs of various services and presents a single effective rate per hour in the Cost and Usage Report or AWS Cost Explorer.
+For these reasons, the AWS console may display a lower cost that will not be accurate for customer cost.

 Important: